monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 The cross entropy formula takes in two distributions, p(x), the true distribution, and q(x), the estimated distribution, defined over the discrete variable x and is given by

-I have used Composite Cross Entropy Loss function, which has two components:
+I have used Composite Cross Entropy Loss function

-Loss1 = Cross Entroopy Loss between Predicted Python Token and Actual Python Token Loss2 = Cross Entroopy Loss between Predicted Python Token Type and Actual Python Token Type

-  Total Loss I have used the formula:

- Total Loss = 1.5 * Loss1 + Loss2

 ## VIII.
 Metric Used